 The stamp collection included one stamp for each certification track, specific accomplishments within the program, and participation in the corresponding club.
-Each of the design elements below were created as design elements to promote specific aspects of the program.
+I created each of the design elements below to promote specific aspects of the program.

 Additionally, we created an actual passport and set of stamps to help students feel their advancement and participation through the program.

 After I created the branding for the UVU CareerPassport Program, I used the guidelines to create various recruitment materials.
 I designed a set of retractable banners, recruitment presentations, and brochures.
 This that we could set up at orientations and recruitment fairs.